-- Clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored. - Clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
+- The Facility Director develops policies and procedures that facilitate human immunodeficiency virus testing as part of routine medical care for patients. - The Facility Director defines the requirements for communication of human immunodeficiency virus test results. - Clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.